-It was finally Friday night.
-I set myself up in front of the stage with my mandolin and small amp as everyone filed in.
-It felt like a normal school assembly, except for all the parents there and the absence of the stoner kids, who were oblivious to us making an effort.
-As I played an extended version of the overture, I thought how different we’d become since returning to classes.
-Then I saw Grant’s crew come down the aisle.
-Everyone was murmuring about how nice looking they were in matching dark suits, white shirts and bow ties.
-Before sitting down, they turned and bowed to the crowd.
-I saw the surprise on AP Spencer’s face while he watched their entrance.
-I hoped he wouldn’t stop the show if the mayhem got out of control.
+It’s finally Friday night.
+I set myself up in front of the stage with my mandolin and a small amp as everyone files in.
+It feels like a normal school assembly, except for all the parents there and the absence of the stoner kids, who are oblivious to us making an effort.
+As I strum an extended version of the overture, I think how different we’ve become since returning to class.
+Then I see Grant’s crew come down the aisle.
+Everyone is murmuring about how nice looking they are in matching dark suits, white shirts and bow ties.
+Before sitting down, they turn and bow to the crowd.
+I see the surprise on AP Spencer’s face while he watches their entrance.
+I hope he won’t stop the show if the mayhem gets out of control.
 The power of the petty bureaucrat.
-Mr. Clark came out in front of the curtain and welcomed everyone with his Prologue.
-I finished my overture and started the march of the wooden soldiers
+Mr. Clark comes out in front of the curtain and welcomes everyone with his Prologue.
+I finish my overture and start the march of the wooden soldiers

-and the curtain was drawn back.
-The two pits erupted with fake snow balls going back and forth.
-When Puck appeared and started his dialogue, both pits directed their attacks on him.
-Grant appeared and handed him two water balloons.
-Puck chased his main tormentors before landing square shots on one from each side.
-Puck restarted his entrance speech but the poor fairy had completely forgotten her lines, resulting in an avalanche of snow balls descending on him.
-While the Queen and King marched in, a slew of kids ran down the audience aisles.
-Puck started tossing them snowballs.
-Grant jumped down and had his crew direct the kids in front to attack Puck.
-The play pretty much went on without anyone watching it.
-When Thisby appeared, all the kids started mocking him.
-The Hispanic kids yelling pendejo at him.
-As soon as he turned into a jackass, all the kids, even the ones who had just jumped in, sat down and Puck and Grant sat with them.
-When Puck started flirting and harassing King Theseus, the black kids started yelling faggot at him, so Grant stood in front of him to block the attack.
-At the end Grant and Puck walked off together, hand in hand.
+and the curtain is drawn back.
+The two pits erupt with fake snow balls going back and forth.
+When Puck appear and starts his dialogue, both pits direct their attacks on him.
+Grant appears and hands him two water balloons.
+Puck chases his main tormentors before landing square shots on one from each side.
+Puck restarts his entrance speech but the poor fairy had completely forgotten the lines, resulting in an avalanche of snow balls descending on him.
+While the Queen and King march in, a slew of kids run down the audience aisles.
+Puck tosses them snowballs.
+Grant jumps down and directs the kids in front to attack Puck.
+The play pretty much goes on without anyone watching it.
+When Thisby appears, all the kids started mocking him.
+The Hispanic kids yell ‘pendejo’ at him.
+As soon as he turns into a jackass, all the kids, even the ones who came down the aisles, sit down.
+Puck and Grant sit with them.
+When Puck starts flirting and harassing King Theseus, the black kids yell faggot at him.
+Grant stands in front of him to block the attack.
+At the end Grant and Puck walk off together, hand in hand.
 After a second’s silence all the kids burst into cheers and clapping.
-The adults barely moved, totally confused about a different kind of Shakespeare.
+The adults barely move, totally confused about a different kind of Shakespeare.

-Mr. Clark came out and announced that the play was over and thanked everyone.
-I jumped on stage and grabbed the mic.
+Mr. Clark comes out and announces that the play is over and thanks everyone.
+I jump on stage and grab the mic.

 “Wait.
 We have a surprise performance.
 Our play is of course a shortened version of the late, great Shakespeare’s original, so we don’t want you leaving wanting more.”

-Grant, still in costume, and the four other Doo Wop crew came out and started warming up their signature sound.
-They started with ‘Shu-Boom She-Boom,’
+Grant, still in costume, and the four other Doo Wop crew come out and start humming their signature sound.
+They start with ‘Shu-Boom She-Boom,’

 “Heart and Soul.

-I led Jack out, still in full makeup, and sang Dion’s “Why Must I be a Teenager in Love.”
+I lead Jack out, still in full makeup, and sang Dion’s ‘Why Must I be a Teenager in Love’ to him.

-I took the mic and announced, ‘This is for my girlfriend, Tina,” and we sang ‘Up on the Roof’ to Jack.
+I take the mic and announce, ‘This is for my girlfriend, Tina,” and we sing ‘Up on the Roof’ to Jack.

-AP Spencer had had enough and marched down to shut us off.
+AP Spencer has had enough and marches down to shut us off.
 I sang ‘Big Girls Don’t Cry’ to him.
-Everyone was laughing and pointed at him.
+Everyone laughs and points at him.

-Jack and I joined the crew and we all sang ‘In the Still of the Night.’
+Jack and I join the crew and we all sing ‘In the Still of the Night.’

-We bowed to great applause and exited stage left.
-I went to retrieve my mandolin and amp.
-When I got back, A P Spencer was reading the riot act to poor Mr. Clark.
+We bow to great applause and exit stage left.
+I go to retrieve my mandolin and amp.
+When I got back, A P Spencer is reading the riot act to poor Mr. Clark.

 “In all my years I have never seen a worse performance on this stage.
 I am cancelling tomorrow’s and Sunday’s shows.
 We have standards here.”

-To my surprise, it was Jack who defended us, after A P Spencer had refuted Robby and me, his nemeses.
+To my surprise, it is Jack who defended us, after A P Spencer refutes Robby and me, his nemeses.

 “You are a little man with no cultural taste.
 Do you think Shakespeare put on plays with wooden players speaking barely memorized wooden lines?
 You don’t even comprehend that you were a main player tonight, with your boorish behavior, nasty remarks about ‘those blackies’ from Hialeah, and clownish attempts to exert control.
 If anyone should be shutdown, it is you.
 My father is on the school board.
 I know your contract comes up next year.
 If you stop our play, you will find yourself at a much different school.
 I hope it is Hialeah.”

-Queen Titania proclaimed him irrelevant.
-Just in time Mr. and Mrs. Stone came back stage with flowers for the Queen.
+Queen Titania proclaims him irrelevant.
+Just in time Mr. and Mrs. Stone come back stage with flowers for the Queen.

 “Congratulations, Principal Spencer.
-The play came alive again.
-I loved the part when you threatened to shut them down and the kids bombarded you with snowballs.
+The play comes alive again.
+I love the part when you threatened to shut them down and the kids bombard you with snowballs.
 Imagine, snowballs in Miami.”

-A P Spencer was suddenly thrust into his obsequious role in front of the school board.
-He bowed and kowtowed, then curtsied and left.
+A P Spencer is suddenly thrust into his obsequious role in front of the school board.
+He bows and kowtows, then curtesies and leaves.

-“My boy, the Queen,” Mummy presented Jack with the flowers.
+“My boy, the Queen,” Mummy presents Jack with the flowers.

-The whole cast burst into applause, picking Jack up and carrying him through the curtain on stage.
-All the audience, still there, burst into applause.
-We had forgotten to have curtain calls, so everyone rushed out to more applause.
+The whole cast bursts into applause, picking Jack up and carrying him through the curtain on stage.
+All the audience, still there, restart their applause.
+We forgot to have curtain calls, so everyone rushes out to more applause.

-The next two nights went well.
-The kids on stage learned to stay on their sides and not block the players from acting.
-The word was out that it was meant for kids and by Sunday it resembled a ‘Rocky Horror’ audience participation event.
-A P Spencer never returned.
+The next two nights go well.
+The kids on stage learn to stay on their sides and not block the players from acting.
+The word s out that it was meant for kids and by Sunday it resembles a ‘Rocky Horror’ audience participation event.
+A P Spencer never returns.

-My parents attended Saturday night, saying they wanted to wait until we were over opening night jitters.
-I seated them with the Stones who explained all the nuances of the play’s chaos.
-My parents listened politely.
-I knew they were in the AP Spencer camp about well-organized performances.
-They seemed to get along but obviously came from different worlds.
-They remained in the auditorium after we finished.
-When Jack and I came up to be with them, I could tell they were on a first name basis at least.
-All those years of Emily Post had the Stones comfortable with my parents’ rough and ready military manners.
-I caught Mr. Stone speaking about me to my dad.
+My parents attend Saturday night, saying they want to wait until we’re over opening night jitters.
+I seat them with the Stones who explain all the nuances of the play’s chaos.
+My parents listen politely.
+I know they’re in the AP Spencer camp about well-organized performances.
+They seem to get along but obviously come from different worlds.
+They remain in the auditorium after we finish.
+When Jack and I come up to be with them, I relieved they are on a first name basis at least.
+All those years of Emily Post make the Stones comfortable with my parents’ rough and ready military manners.
+I overhear Mr. Stone speaking about me to Dad.

 “You know, Burt, I must speak to you about Tim.
 My Jack is something of a hot-house flower with little preparation for many of the realities of life.
 He really isn’t prepared to protect himself from the slings and arrows of the street.
 Tim has become something of a hero to him.
 It has made a world of difference in his attitude.
 He seems ready to conquer the world, much as Octavius did after Caesar’s assassination.”